mftb0/cbxv/docs/index.md

     beggining of the comic.

     Keys: Right Arrow or d or l
+    Mouse: Click on the right side of the screen

 - leftPage
     Always takes you one page to the left.
 If you have the reading Direction